 Who We Are

-Founder, Recovering Big-Tech Leader, Champion of the Underdog, Fierce Advocate of Taking Your Fucking Leave, and Mom of 2 kids growing up in Oakland, California
+Jessica Lattif is the Not Working in Tech founder, a recovering big-tech leader, champion of the underdog, fierce advocate of Taking Your Fucking Leave, and a mom to 2 kids growing up in Oakland, California

 Not Working in Tech started after a particularly rough departure from my last tech job as a Senior Engineering Manager at a Very Large Software Company.
 Prior to taking leave, I found myself battling a series of illnesses from which I couldn’t seem to recover, for months.
 Work conditions were tumultuous even in the best of times; as a manager, I felt constantly squeezed between the endless onslaught of corporate demands and protecting the wellbeing of my team members with clear boundaries.